pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 $$  P(M =1 | Y_{obs}, Y_{miss}, \phi) $$

 These assumptions are made before any analysis begins.
 They are inherently unverifiable.
 Your analysis will stand or fall depending on how plausible each assumption is in the context you seek to apply them.
+For example, an another type missing data results from systematic censoring as discussed in [censored data](`censored_data`).
+In such cases the reason for censoring governs the missing-ness pattern.

-### Employee Satisfaction Surveys
+## Employee Satisfaction Surveys

 We'll follow the presentation of Craig Enders' *Applied Missing Data Analysis* {cite:t}`enders2022` and work with employee satisifaction data set.
 The data set comprises of a few composite measures reporting employee working conditions and satisfactions.
 Of particular note are empowerment (`empower`), work satisfaction (`worksat`) and two composite survey scores recording the employees leadership climate (`climate`), and the relationship quality with their supervisor `lmx`.